-Limited to 25 students.
-Omitted 2016-17.
-Professor C. Dole.2016-17: Not offered
+Limited to 20 students.
+Spring semester.
+Professor C. Dole.

 (Offered as ANTH 317 and ASLC 317) This course teaches students how to design research projects and analyze data about people in China.
 Students will read about and discuss previous findings from the instructor’s longitudinal project about Chinese only-children and their families, and findings from comparable projects in China and elsewhere.
 Course assignments will be tailored to the interests, skills, and academic background of each student, so first-year students, sophomores, and students with no Chinese language skills are welcome and just as likely to succeed as juniors, seniors, and students with Chinese language skills.
-Each student will work only on assignments suitable for his/her current skills and interests, but also read the work of other students with different skills, interests, and disciplinary knowledge and participate in discussions of their work, so all students will learn about the many different kinds of skills and research methods that can help them gain a better understanding of China.
+Each student will work not only on assignments suitable for his/her current skills and interests, but also read the work of other students with different skills, interests, and disciplinary knowledge and participate in discussions of their work, so all students will learn about the many different kinds of skills and research methods that can help them gain a better understanding of China.

 (Offered as ANTH 318 and ASLC 318) This course examines Chinese childrearing, focusing primarily on childrearing in mainland China.
 We will look at differences as well as similarities between childrearing in Chinese families of different socioeconomic status within China, as well as between childrearing in mainland China and in childrearing in Chinese and non-Chinese families worldwide.
 We will also look at dominant discourses within and outside of China about the nature of Chinese childrearing and ask about relationships between those discourses and the experiences of Chinese families.
 Students will work together to conduct original research about childrearing in China, drawing on data from the instructor’s research projects.
 Course assignments will be tailored to the interests, skills, and academic background of each student, so first-years, sophomores, and students with no Chinese language skills are welcome and just as likely to succeed as juniors, seniors, and students with Chinese language skills.

 A general survey of writings that have played a leading role in shaping the modern fields of cultural and social anthropology.
 Beginning with a discussion of the impact of Darwin and the discoveries at Brixham Cave on mid-nineteenth century anthropology, the course surveys the theories of the late-nineteenth-century cultural evolutionists.
 It then turns to the role played by Franz Boas and his students and others in the advent and later development of cultural anthropology in the U.S. Readings of Durkheim and Mauss will provide the foundation for a discussion of the development of British social anthropology, French structuralism, and Bourdieu’s theory of social practice.
 The course will conclude with a discussion of recent controversies concerning the work of a key theorist in the anthropological tradition.

 Limited to 25 students.
 Fall semester.
-Professor Chowdhury.2016-17: Offered in Fall 2016
+Professor Chowdhury.Other years: Offered in Fall 2023

-(Offered as ANTH 225 and SWAG 335.)
-This seminar provides an analysis of male-female relationships from a cross-cultural perspective, focusing upon the ways in which cultural factors modify and exaggerate the biological differences between men and women.
+(Offered as ANTH 225 and SWAG 335) This seminar provides an analysis of male-female relationships from a cross-cultural perspective, focusing upon the ways in which cultural factors modify and exaggerate the biological differences between men and women.
 Consideration will be given to the positions of men and women in the evolution of society, and in different contemporary social, political, and economic systems, including those of the industrialized nations.

 Limited to 20 students.
-Spring semester.
-Professor Gewertz.2016-17: Not offered
+Omitted 2023.24.
+Professor Gewertz.2023-24: Not offered

 Because food is necessary to sustain biological life, its production and provision occupy humans everywhere.
 Due to this essential importance, food also operates to create and symbolize collective life.
 This seminar will examine the social and cultural significance of food.
 Topics to be discussed include: the evolution of human food systems, the social and cultural relationships between food production and human reproduction, the development of women’s association with the domestic sphere, the meaning and experience of eating disorders, and the connection among ethnic cuisines, nationalist movements and social classes.